norswap/autumn/doc/autumn/guide/2-transactionality.md

 ### Enacting the Transactionality Rule

-We will speak about side-effects and how to handle them in depth in the [Handling Side Effects] section of this guide.
+We will speak about side effects and how to handle them in depth in the [Handling Side Effects] section of this guide.
 In the meantime, there are more important things to explain.

-Nevertheless, here is the redux version of how to handle side-effects easily:
+Nevertheless, here is the redux version of how to handle side effects easily:

 - Wrap the body of your parser in a [`transact`] ([explanation]) block.
-- If you must have side-effects besides changing the input position or the value stack, use one of the classes in the [`norswap.autumn.undoable`] package.
+- If you must have side effects besides changing the input position or the value stack, use one of the classes in the [`norswap.autumn.undoable`] package.

 [`transact`]: ../API/misc.md#transact